OECD Home › Investment › Publications & Documents › Meetings / Conferences / Agendas

 Meetings / Conferences / Agendas

-The second annual conference of the OECD Global Forum on International Investment was hosted by the Chinese Government in Shanghai on 5-6 December 2002.
+The third annual conference of the OECD Global Forum on International Investment was hosted by the South African Government in Johannesburg on 17-18 November 2003.